The Burdekin Shire Council website aims to be as inclusive as possible, especially with users who may use assistive technologies.

 Scanned Acrobat documents

-For technical reasons and to meet some legal requirements, this website provides some PDF documents that cannot be provided in HTML or plain text, and subsequently are not accessible via screen reader software.
+For technical reasons and to meet some legal requirements, our websites provide some PDF documents that cannot be provided in HTML or plain text, and subsequently are not accessible via screen reader software.
 These are usually scanned hard copy documents that have been submitted to Burdekin Shire Council and may also contain a large number of images and diagrams.
 In most instances, hard copies of these documents are available from Council and this information is provided on relevant pages.

 For more information on PDF document accessibility, please go to Adobe’s website.